AK // SYS LOG

 result_attribute = mailGroupMember

-An LDAP mail distribution group could look like this.
+An LDAP mail distribution group could look like this:

 dn: mail=hq@example.email,ou=Groups,ou=Mail,dc=example,dc=net